TOMToolkit/tom_base/docs/observing/strategies.rst

 The TOM has a couple of unique concepts that may be unfamiliar to some at first, that will be describe here before going into detail.

-The first concept is that of an observing strategy.
-An observing strategy is something of a template.
+The first concept is that of an observation template.
 If an observer is consistently submitting observations with a lot of similar parameters, it may be useful to save those as a kind of template, which can just be loaded later.
-The TOM Toolkit offers an interface that allows facilities to define a strategy form, that will be saved as an observing strategy.
-The strategy can then be applied to an observation, with the remaining parameters filled in or changed.
-An observing strategy can also be creating from a past observation, with a button to do so that’s available on any ObservationRecord detail page.
+The TOM Toolkit offers an interface that allows facilities to define a template form, that will be saved as an observation template.
+The template can then be applied to an observation, with the remaining parameters filled in or changed.
+An observation template can also be creating from a past observation, with a button to do so that’s available on any ObservationRecord detail page.